Research and technology are creating Next Generation Aromatherapy and leading the way for scent to be taken seriously as medicine.

 “Historically,” he says, “aromatherapy has suffered from perception issues, and been lumped in with ‘alternative’ therapies, many of which are looked down upon by the medical community.
 Luckily, nurses — those on the front lines of patient care — have become amazing advocates and research partners.”

-One research example he points is Nebraska Children’s Hospital’s palliative care department: “The medical director, Dr. Meaghann Weaver, was interested in finding out how aromatherapy could help her patients, and liked that our inhalers provided a standardized form factor for use.
+One research example he points to is Nebraska Children’s Hospital’s palliative care department: “The medical director, Dr. Meaghann Weaver, was interested in finding out how aromatherapy could help her patients, and liked that our inhalers provided a standardized form factor for use.
 She noted improvements across the board after adoption, and asked us to work with her on a pilot study by providing materials.
 The positive results of the study on pediatric pain, anxiety, and nausea were then published by Cambridge University last November in the journal Palliative and Supportive Care.”

 Aeroscena also participated in research with Moffitt Cancer Center to examine the effect of aromatherapy on nausea and anxiety in patients undergoing chemotherapy at their infusion centers.
 “The results were positive here as well,” said Kohoot, with a 50%-80% reduction in nausea and anxiety achieved across all three centers.
 The reduction of both symptoms was maintained over the five-month course of treatment for the majority of study participants.